Background

 Counsel for Avon & Somerset Constabulary in an inquest, with numerous police and NHS Interested Persons, concerning the murder of Ms Locke by Carl Langdell.

-Peter also frequently appears in front of domestic courts in the Caribbean whose final appellate court is the Privy Council.
+In England & Wales, Peter represents both defendants and claimants in judicial review proceedings concerning common law rights and those protected by the Human Rights Act 1998.
+He also acts for police forces and Government departments in civil claims under rights-based legislation, such as the Human Rights Act 1998.
+He also frequently appears in front of domestic courts in the Caribbean whose final appellate court is the Privy Council.
 He is called to the Bar of St Vincent & the Grenadines and has had ad hoc call in the Cayman Islands.
-He has made representations to the European Court of Human Rights in potential proceedings against the United Kingdom.
-Peter also advises on regional and international treaty law, such as under the American Convention on Human Rights and the UN’s International Covenant on Civil and Political Rights.
-He has also advised potential amici curiae on comparative law in an appeal to the US Supreme Court.
+Peter has made representations to the European Court of Human Rights, and has advised potential amici curiae on comparative law in an appeal to the US Supreme Court.
+He also advises on regional and international treaty law, such as under the American Convention on Human Rights and the UN’s International Covenant on Civil and Political Rights.

 Peter has delivered talks and seminars on human rights issues in various forums, including at the UK Parliament, to EU Institutions, and at schools and universities.
 He has published extensively in academic journals on human rights and international law.

-Featured Human Rights cases
+Featured Human Rights, Public & Administrative Law cases

-Johnson & Macleish v the Attorney General of St Vincent & the Grenadines
+Johnson & Macleish v the Attorney General of St Vincent & the Grenadines (High Court SVG) (16 February 2024)

-Day & Bodden Bush v The Governor of the Cayman Islands [2022] UKPC 6
+Day & Bodden Bush v the Governor of the Cayman Islands [2022] UKPC 6

 Counsel for the claimants (led by Edward Fitzgerald KC and Ben Tonner KC) in a constitutional challenge regarding the absence of civil partnership and marriage for same-sex couples.
 Peter acted for the claimants at all stages.
 At first instance, the Cayman Islands’ Grand Court granted the desired relief of amending the Marriage Law to enable same-sex couples to marry.
 On appeal, that decision was reversed, but with the Cayman Islands’ Court of Appeal declaring that legislation must be passed to establish an institution that is functionally equivalent to marriage.
 That decision was upheld by the Privy Council.
 These proceedings resulted in the legal recognition of same-sex relationships for the first time in the Cayman Islands, via the creation of civil partnership.

 Peter acts in sensitive and high-profile inquests including Article 2 inquests and those in front of a jury.
-He has acted for police forces in inquests arising from a murder, a drowning after a police pursuit on foot, a death after a collision with a police car, and police responses to suicides.
+He has acted for police forces in inquests arising from a murder, a drowning after a police pursuit on foot, a death after a collision with a police car, and responses to suicides.
 Peter’s recent inquests for Government departments include those arising from deaths on the prison estate and one that assessed the potential contribution of a Covid-19 vaccine to a death.

 Peter has an interest in Data Protection and Information Law and is available to instruct in the following matters: